jeswr/blog/raw-posts/research-topics.md

 - Normalised natural language (e.g. application of strict grammar rules and/or reduction to a concise and precise language.)
 - Building hybrid KG / VDB architectures and understanding the internal representation + mapping between the two views may go a long way in assisting with the creation of this intermediate representation.

+## Conceptual alignment between agents (including LLM, neurosymbolic, and logical-only)

+Work includes evaluating how well LLM-based agents can collboratively describe and build formal conceptual models of the world in order to discuss new concepts on the fly.

 ## Web-aware agents

 In [this paper](https://openaccess.city.ac.uk/id/eprint/34788/) we present a vision of how we can evolve from the current paradigm of Computer Using Agents (CUAs) towards Personal AI Agents reminiscent of the 2001 Semantic Web Vision Paper.